The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 The purpose of an MMRC is to ensure that all electric company customers contribute to the fixed costs of ensuring reliability, proper maintenance, and safety of the electric distribution system.
 St. 2016, c.
 75, § 9.

 The electric companies must file their MMRC proposals in (1) their base distribution rate proceeding; or (2) a revenue neutral rate design filing that is supported by appropriate cost of service data across all rate classes.
 St. 2016, c.
 75, § 9.

-The DPU may only approve a proposal for a MMRC after the aggregate nameplate capacity of installed solar generating facilities in the commonwealth is equal to or greater than 1,600 MW (MMRC Date).
+The DPU may only approve a proposal for an MMRC after the aggregate nameplate capacity of installed solar generating facilities in the Commonwealth is equal to or greater than 1,600 MW (MMRC Date).
 The DPU established the MMRC Date as May 1, 2017.
 D.P.U.
 16-64-G at 20.
-The DPU must conduct a full adjudicatory proceeding when reviewing proposals for a MMRC, which shall include at least 1 public hearing and an opportunity for public comments.
+The DPU must conduct a full adjudicatory proceeding when reviewing proposals for an MMRC, which shall include at least 1 public hearing and an opportunity for public comments.
 St. 2016, c.
 75, § 9.

 This net metering guide was created to provide an overview of net metering.
 For more information on net metering visit the net metering homepage.
 You may also find the following resources helpful:

 MassACA (also known as the System of Assurance of Net Metering Eligibility) was created by the DPU to: